sethnewton/wikimedia/README.md

 - npm install multer --save

 <b>Micro Tasks</b>:
 1) DONE.
-Setup Github repo
+Setup Github repo<br>
 2) DONE.
-Install node (if I don't already have it on here)
+Install node (if I don't already have it on here)<br>
-3) DONE. get a server running... use cluster and express most likely?
+3) DONE. get a server running... use cluster and express most likely?<br>
 4) DONE.
-Make it use all processors.
+Make it use all processors.<br>
 5) DONE.
-Create Read .get()
+Create Read .get()<br>
-     - DONE. function fibonacciDance()
+     - DONE. function fibonacciDance()<br>
      - DONE.
-Return the actual file
+Return the actual file<br>
      - DEFERRED.
-Return a status code?... skip for now maybe?
+Return a status code?... skip for now maybe?<br>
 6) DONE.
-Create Write .post()
+Create Write .post()<br>
-   - DONE. multer?
+   - DONE. multer?<br>
 7) DONE.
-Save Upload as filename-timestamp-rand(1,10), then move to filename
+Save Upload as filename-timestamp-rand(1,10), then move to filename<br>

 <b>Activity Notes</b>:
-3:07: Git clone created, node/npm installed...need to get a server going in node.
+3:07: Git clone created, node/npm installed...need to get a server going in node.<br>
-3:14: Knocked out most of the initial setups...
+3:14: Knocked out most of the initial setups... <br>
-3:15: ... now need to make sure it hits all processors...
+3:15: ... now need to make sure it hits all processors... <br>
-3:16: ... get a feel for how many requests it can handle.
+3:16: ... get a feel for how many requests it can handle.<br>
 3:19: Running siege to see if it can handle requests..
-I may be rusty on this command though.
+I may be rusty on this command though.<br>
-      ... kinda failed on the above, will come back to it later 3:20: Going to tackle recursive fibonacci...
+      ... kinda failed on the above, will come back to it later<br>
+3:20: Going to tackle recursive fibonacci...<br>
-3:27: Done with fibo, moving onto returning file on .get.
+3:27: Done with fibo, moving onto returning file on .get.<br>
-3:28: Before the above, we need to make a file first.
+3:28: Before the above, we need to make a file first.<br>
-3:31: 10k test file created... back to returning this file on .get 3:35: testing...
+3:31: 10k test file created... back to returning this file on .get<br>
+3:35: testing...<br>
-3:37: Retrieving file correctly now.
+3:37: Retrieving file correctly now.<br>
-3:42: Committed to git.
+3:42: Committed to git.<br>
-3:43: Need to write a file from post.
+3:43: Need to write a file from post.<br>
-3:48: I have the write code, need syntax to test with curl.
+3:48: I have the write code, need syntax to test with curl.<br>
-3:58: It's uploading correctly, now we'll want to... write file with some kind of revision'ish name 4:09: Done.. now let's move it over the "real" one.
+3:58: It's uploading correctly, now we'll want to... write file with some kind of revision'ish name<br>
+4:09: Done.. now let's move it over the "real" one.<br>
 4:22: Writing up Architecture specs... wasted 10 minutes thinking about "what next".
-Better to just write it out.
+Better to just write it out.<br>
-4:37: Cleaning up a bit.
+4:37: Cleaning up a bit.<br>
-4:47: Finishing up on README.md
+4:47: Finishing up on README.md<br>

 <b>Architecture Chicken Scratch Thoughts</b>:
 - Load Balancer in front checking for heartbeat on the servers